Gas prices continue to spike across South Carolina

 CHARLESTON, S.C.
-(WCBD) – As the nation is recovering from winter storm damage, some South Carolina residents like Kendall Anderson, have seen an increase of over 10 cents a gallon since last week.
+(WCBD) – As the nation recovers from severe winter storm storms, some South Carolina residents like Kendall Anderson, have seen an increase of over 10 cents a gallon since last week.

-“Usually, I am paying about $35 to fill up my car, but last Tuesday it was actually $45,” says Anderson.
+“Usually, I am paying about $35 to fill up my car, but last Tuesday it was actually $45,” said Anderson.

 Experts like Patrick De Haan with Gas Buddy say it won’t likely end any time soon.